travis-ci/docs-travis-ci-com/user/enterprise/setting-up-travis-ci-enterprise.md

     | 80   | HTTP            | Web application access.                                                      |
     | 22   | SSH             | SSH access.                                                                  |

+1. If you're using a hostname and not just an IP address, this would be a time to configure it.

-2. *On your new virtual machine*, download and run the installation script:
+1. *On your new virtual machine*, download and run the installation script:

     ```